 - How It Promotes Sleep: Bergamot can be useful in preparing your body for sleep, as it slows the heart rate and lowers blood pressure.
 Unlike many other citrus oils that are said to be energizing, bergamot is calming, can reduce stress and anxiety, and possesses sedative qualities.
 It has been used for centuries for aiding digestion and is thought to maintain the neural pathways in the brain.

 - Studies have also indicated that bergamot can ease chronic pain.

 - It should be noted that using bergamot topically increases your sensitivity to the sun.

-- How It Promotes Sleep: Ylang-ylang is thought to help balance both sides of the brain and aid in the processing and release negative emotions, like anger.
+- How It Promotes Sleep: Ylang-ylang is thought to help balance both sides of the brain and aid in the processing and release of negative emotions, like anger.
 In fact, one study found that using ylang-ylang, in combination with lavender and bergamot oil, reduces blood pressure, pulse, stress, anxiety, and cortisol.
 When it comes to sleep, ylang-ylang can help you fall asleep faster while also reducing stress and anxiety.

 - How It Promotes Sleep: Chamomile operates as a mild tranquilizer and sleep inducer.
 Roman chamomile has been used to calm nerves, ease headaches, and aid in relaxation for centuries.
 Chamomile targets the same parts of the brain and nervous system as common anti-anxiety drugs, and it can also be helpful for reducing aches and pains.